#KamalaHarrisDestroyed Trends On Twitter After Debate Clash With Tulsi Gabbard

 The hashtag #KamalaHarrisDestroyed is trending on Twitter in the United States.

-As The Hill reports, the hashtag is a reference to the clash between California Senator Kamala Harris, and Hawaii Representative Tulsi Gabbard.
+As The Hill reports, the hashtag is a reference to the clash between California Senator Kamala Harris and Hawaii Representative Tulsi Gabbard.
 During the Democratic primary debate on Thursday, the two Democrats clashed over Harris’ record as a prosecutor, with Gabbard ripping into her colleague.

 “She put over 1,500 people in jail for marijuana violations and then laughed about it when she was asked if she ever smoked marijuana,” Gabbard said of Harris.